ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Notice of Meetings
 -----------------------------------------

-A notice of each annual meeting, and special meeting shall be given by the President or, in case of his or her failure or refusal, by any other officer or any Director; shall specify the place, time, day and hour of the meeting or the date on which the ballot shall be returned, if applicable; and in the case of special meetings, the nature of the business to be transacted thereat.
+A notice of each annual meeting, and special meeting shall be given by the President or, in case of their failure or refusal, by any other officer or any Director; shall specify the place, time, day and hour of the meeting or the date on which the ballot shall be returned, if applicable; and in the case of special meetings, the nature of the business to be transacted thereat.
 Such notice shall be given in writing to every member of the